raffriff42/OneLocale/docs/reference/translator-notes.md

   - Choose an appropriate key for your language
   - Make them unique within a menu, if possible
 - '`\n`' forces a new line
-- Anything after '`\z`' is a comment for you and will never appear to the user
+- Anything after '`\z`' is a comment and will never appear to the user
   - Maybe a comment to you, to give helpful context.
   - Maybe a comment *from* you to the developer or the next translator.
 - To show a literal '`%`', write '`\%`'.